oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 A Company Making Everything should use this document to review the architecture and migration approach; and to validate the scope, assumptions, and timelines of the project.

-The document will be also used as reference by Oracle Lift team when deploying the Database Cloud Service (DBCS), Autonomous Data Warehouse (ADW), Oracle Data Integrator (ODI) and Oracle Analytics Cloud (OAC) solution in Oracle Cloud Infrastructure (OCI); configuring the integration, connectivity, and identity; and planning the migration.
+The document will be also used as a reference by the Oracle Lift team when deploying the Database Cloud Service (DBCS), Autonomous Data Warehouse (ADW), Oracle Data Integrator (ODI), and Oracle Analytics Cloud (OAC) solution in Oracle Cloud Infrastructure (OCI); configuring the integration, connectivity, and identity; and planning the migration.

 ## Related Documents